RetroPie/RetroPie-Docs/docs/MSX.md

 - SWP.rom
 - XBASIC2.rom

+### Disc Swapping for Multi-disk Games in RetroArch (lr-blueMSX)

+To change disks in-game, go to Core Disk Options > Disk Image Append.

+### M3U playlist for Multi-disc Games

+Multiple disks can be loaded simultaneously from Emulation Station into RetroArch by creating an M3U file (plain-text, ".m3u" extension).
+In it's contents, enter the filenames of the DSK files one per line.
+In game you can then swap disks from the core disk options menu (under Options).
+Make sure to cycle tray status before attempting to change disks.

 ## openMSX
 openMSX will by default use a MSX2+ c-bios rom image. c-bios is not a real BIOS rom and has certain restrictions, such as no support for anything other then cartridges (ROMs).
 So there is no support for disk or cassette for instance.